 Vanuatu participates in the Seasonal Worker Programme (SWP).
-Under the Program, workers from Pacific countries are recruited to work in Australia in the horticulture sector, and other trial sectors, to meet those sectors’ seasonal harvest needs.
+Under the SWP, workers from Pacific countries are recruited to work in Australia in horticulture and other sectors to meet seasonal harvest needs.
 Vanuatu is the second highest contributor of workers to the program.

 High level visits